Ukhu Pacha – (OO-koo PAH-chah) – The Lower World

 In This Article

-Your Power Animal Guide Was There Before You Had Words for It
+Was Your Power Animal Guide There Before You Had Words for It?

 You are eight years old at the zoo.
 Every exhibit passes in a blur until one animal locks eyes with you.
 You stand there longer than anyone else.
 Your family moves on.
 You don’t.
 You don’t know why.
 You just know something happened.